How do we perceive three-dimensionally?

 A parallax barrier is a grid alternating transparent and opaque zones obtruding part of the screen.
 Through these regular thin slits, the left and right eye see two slightly different parts of the screen.
 When these coincide with stereoscopically compliant information, it produces a 3D sensation.
 Parallax barriers darken the screens correspondingly to the number of hidden points of view.
 Increasing the number of views disfavors this technology.

 As opposed to this, lenticular lenses deliver the full brightness of the screen, regardless the number of points of view.
-The higher the LCD panel resolution, the better the lenticular screens, who can afford to increase the number of points of view without darkening the image.
+The higher the LCD panel resolution, the better the lenticular displays, who can afford to increase the number of points of view without darkening the image.
 As an example, Alioscopy 3D panels are printed at a resolution of 2400 dpi, multiplexing 60 different points of view, covered by 0.6 mm lenses.
 This shows how 3D displays can improve in the future.

 Can any LCD screen be transformed into an Alioscopy display?